On intersective polynomials with non-solvable Galois group: New explicit intersective polynomials for non-solvable groups

 To prove that a given polynomial is actually intersective, the following well-known lemma is useful.
 It connects the splitting behaviour of the mod-$p$ reduction of a polynomial with the orbits of the inertia and decomposition subgroups at primes extending $p$. \begin{lemma} Let $f\in \zz[X]$ be monic and irreducible, let $p$ be a prime and $D_p$ resp.\ $I_p$ be the decomposition group resp.\ the inertia group of a prime extending $p$ in a splitting field of $f$, viewed as a permutation group on the zeroes of $f$.
-Assume that $f$ splits as $f\equiv \prod_{i=1}^r f_i^{k_i}$ modulo $p$.
-Then the orbit lengths of $D_p$ form a subpartition of the partition $[n_1\cdot k_1,...,n_r\cdot k_r]$, where $n_i:=\deg(f_i)$.
-Similarly, the orbit lengths of $I_p$ form a subpartition of $[\underbrace{k_1,...,k_1}_{n_1 \text{ times }},...,k_r,...,k_r]$. \end{lemma} \begin{proof} The orbit lengths of $D_p$ are exactly the degrees of the irreducible factors of $f$ over $\qq_p$.
+Assume that $f$ splits as $f\equiv \prod_{i=1}^r f_i^{k_i}$ modulo $p$ (with $f_1,...,f_r$ irreducible).
+Then the orbit lengths of $D_p$ form a refinement of the partition $[n_1\cdot k_1,...,n_r\cdot k_r]$ of $n:=\deg(f)$, where $n_i:=\deg(f_i)$.
+Similarly, the orbit lengths of $I_p$ form a refinement of $[\underbrace{k_1,...,k_1}_{n_1 \text{ times }},...,k_r,...,k_r]$. \end{lemma} \begin{proof} The orbit lengths of $D_p$ are exactly the degrees of the irreducible factors of $f$ over $\qq_p$.
 Let $g$ be such a factor.
-By Hensel's Lemma (cf.\ e.g.\ Lemma II.4.6 in \cite{Neukirch}), the mod-$p$ reduction of $g$ can only have one irreducible factor (up to multiplicity).
+By Hensel's Lemma (cf.\ e.g.\ Lemma II.4.6 in \cite{Neukirch}), the mod-$p$ reduction of $g$ can only have one irreducible factor (up to multiplicity), so $g \equiv f_i^{m_i}$ mod $p$, for some $i\in \{1,...,r\}$ and $1\le m_i\le k_i$.
 This shows the assertion about $D_p$.
 The claim about $I_p$ follows analogously after replacing $\qq_p$ by its maximal unramified extension. \end{proof} This lemma will help to exclude certain ramification patterns for polynomials in an explicitly given family.

 Another useful tool to investigate the roots of a polynomial over the $p$-adic field $\qq_p$ is the Newton polygon.

 \begin{defi}[Newton polygon] Let $p$ be a prime, $f=\sum_{i=0}^n a_i x^i \in \qq_p[X]$ be a polynomial of degree $n$, with $f(0)\ne 0$, and let $\nu_p$ be the $p$-adic valuation on $\qq_p$.
 The Newton polygon of $f$ is the set of line segments bounding the lower convex envelope of the point set $\{(i, \nu_p(a_i)): i\in \{0,...,n\}, a_i \ne 0\} \subset \rr^2$. \end{defi}